loomnetwork/loom-sdk-documentation/docs/en/binance-loom-ethereum.md

    cat rinkeby_account
    ```

 3. Give the `Rinkeby` account some ETH so it can be used to deploy contracts to `Rinkeby`.
-You can either use https://faucet.rinkeby.io or transfer some ETH from another account.
+You can either use the [Rinkeby authenticated faucet](https://faucet.rinkeby.io) or transfer some ETH from another account.

-4. Set your Infura API key (get it from https://infura.io):
+4. Set your Infura API key (get it from [Infura website](https://infura.io)):

    ```bash
    export INFURA_API_KEY=XXXXXXXXXXXXXXXX